Do you plan to use our music on a TV or video production?

 Whether the use is professional, semi-professional, amateur, or educational, and whatever the eventual purpose of the film (including posting on YouTube) a synchronization license for the use of the music is required.

-The license will in many cases involve a license fee.
-The cost will be dependent on the prominence of the music, how it will be used, how much of the work will be used, and how it is distributed.
+The license may involve a license fee depending on the prominence of the music, how it will be used, how much of the work will be used, and how it is distributed.